-The Queen is said to have watched Line Of Duty in the days after the death of Prince Philip, while coping with the loss of her husband.
+There is one particular TV show the Queen is said to have watched in the days after the death of Prince Philip, in order to help her cope with the loss of her husband.

-- Her Majesty is said to be a "big fan" of Line Of Duty and tuned in to watch the cop drama while coping with the loss of the Duke of Edinburgh back in April.
+- The Queen is said to be a "big fan" of Line Of Duty and tuned in to watch the cop drama while coping with the loss of the Duke of Edinburgh back in April of this year.

-- She reportedly discussed the intricate story line and theories on the popular Sunday night series with her staff at Windsor Castle.
+- She reportedly discussed the intricate story line and theories on the smash hit BBC series with her staff at Windsor Castle (opens in new tab).

-The grand finale of season six of Line Of Duty had millions of Brits tuning in to the BBC to watch the long running police drama come to a close, finally unveiling the identity of the infamous 'H'.
+The grand finale of season six of Line Of Duty had millions of Brits tuning in to the BBC to watch the long running police drama come to a close, finally unveiling the identity of the infamous 'H' earlier this year.

-And it seems that Her Majesty was among the viewers glued to the screen as the seven episodes leading up to the long-awaited conclusion were broadcast in the weeks after she said a final goodbye to Prince Philip.
+And it seems that the Queen was among the viewers glued to the screen as the seven episodes leading up to the long-awaited conclusion were broadcast in the weeks after she said a final goodbye to Prince Philip.

 "The Queen was very into Line of Duty and enjoyed discussing the plot lines with Tony," a royal source told the publication.